 Famous for playing: Blackjack, horse racing, keno, sports betting

 Known around the globe as “The Joker”, and one of the richest gamblers in the world, Zeljko Ranogajec is a master mathematician who studied banking, finance, and tax laws.
 He is a famous Australian businessman and professional gambler with an estimated annual betting turnover claimed to be over $1 billion.
-Although he enjoyed playing different gambling games, Ranogajec mastered blackjack card counting and started making profits while placing bets at casinos in Australia.
+Although he enjoyed playing various types of gambling, Ranogajec mastered blackjack card counting and started making profits while placing bets at casinos in Australia.
 Holding a record for winning $7.5 million on keno, he's known as the one of the world's richest gamblers.

 According to the Daily Mail, Ranogajec studied Commerce and Law at the University of Tasmania in the 1980s, when he partnered up with a talented mathematician, David Walsh, to cash in at the casino.
 Although horse racing is Ranogajec's main focus, sports betting is also an area of interest.
 In spite of outlying almost $3 billion on gambling every year, this middle-aged man tries to keep his life private.